johanhedin/sdrx/README.md

 `sdrx` is a simple software defined narrow band AM receiver that uses a RTL-SDR USB dongle as it's hardware part.
-It's main purpous is to act as a test bench for different SDR implementation aspects as decimation, filtering, demodulation, interaction between clock domains, threading and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
+It's main purpous is to act as a test bench for different SDR implementation aspects as tuning, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
 Audio is played using ALSA.

 A RTL-SDR Blog V3 dongle, https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
 is used for development.
 The program may be incompatible with other dongles.
 YMMV.